-The Aspen Hall of Fame was established in 1986–87 to recognize and honor those individuals who have had a significant and lasting impact on the Aspen/Snowmass communities—economically, physically, spiritually or intellectually.
+The Aspen Hall of Fame was established in 1986–87 to recognize and honor those individuals who have had a significant and lasting impact on the Aspen/Snowmass communities—economically, physically, spiritually, ethically or intellectually.
 Nominees must have demonstrated inspirational leadership and have made major contributions to cultural, sports, and/or civic activities.

 The Aspen Hall of Fame honors its new inductees in January of each year, a time when the community comes together to honor those who have made a lasting impact on the Aspen/Snowmass area.

 Nominations are solicited from the community during the previous summer.
-Nominations have just opened for this year, so please observe closely the deadline date of August 15.
-The nomination form outlines the qualifications for this honor, and the guidelines are carefully followed when considering a nominee for induction.
+Nominations are accepted from June through August, so please observe closely the deadline date as shown on the Nominate page.
+The Nomination Form outlines the qualifications for this honor, and the guidelines are carefully followed when considering a nominee for induction.

 Honorees are chosen by members of the Board of Directors in the fall.
 Following the selection process, the inductees are notified of their selection, and the community at large is informed through local media.

-Members of the Board of Directors serve a two-year term, with the option to renew for a second two years.
+Members of the Board of Directors serve a four-year term, with the option to renew for a second four years.
 Because of this relatively lively turnover, many individuals from the Aspen/Snowmass community have served as volunteers on the Aspen Hall of Fame board over the years.

 The Aspen Hall of Fame Banquet is usually held the evening of the third Saturday of January, beginning with a cash bar, then dinner, then a video presentation describing the life and contributions to the community of each new inductee, and presentation of an award.